hardevsanghera/ntnxAnsAws3tier/README.md

      <li>copy your ec2 key pair file (something.pem) to the repo folder where all the other files are</li>
      <li>$ ansible-playbook ntnxawsplay.yaml</li>
 </ol>
+<p>The last task to be run will print out the public IP addresses of the loadbalancer (HAProxy) and the two webservers.
+Point your browser to the IP address of the loadbalancer and you will be routed through to the Task Manager webapp.</p>
 <h1>Timings</h1>
 On average complete deployment (not including the image upload) for the main ntnxawsplay.yaml (ie. the whole 3-tier application and componenets) takes about 20-30 minutes - sometimes longer.
 This is because the VMs have to install packages and updates as well as perform the installtion and customization of the application.
 <h1>Issues and Observations</h1>